owenavon/cart263/projects/audio-modio-prototype/README.md

 Project 02: Audio Modio Prototype
 Owen Avon

-// A web application that allows the user to record there voice, modify the tones and download the recording via .wav.
+// A web application that allows the user to record there voice, modify the tones, view the visualization of their voice, and download the recording via .wav.

 Added functionality:
 **